 This question was sent to me just this month after a training session.
 Let me set it up for you… In our advanced class, we teach the students how to build a custom menu and control the navigation of that menu using True/False Variables (aka, Boolean–for the nerds out there).
 You can view a simplified version of the course here.
 You can also download that .story file at this link.
 What is happening in this example is the “visited” states of the buttons are designed to look like an “in

 Many developers find themselves in need of a progress meter to show a learner how much is left to be completed in an e-Learning module.
 There are several ways to achieve this in your course.
 A slider is a great visual for the learner to see how much is left in the course.
 The slider also has built-in points, keeping us from having to do any leg work.
 Let’s explore this “as heard in training” question and use a slider as a progress meter!
-Create a Slider In a new .story
+NEW!
+As of 2019, an Articulate-360-exclusive slide

 While covering lightboxes in a recent Storyline 2 training session, someone commented, “I really like the way lightboxes look…how would I use them in my courses?”
 This question is always one of my favorites because it’s also one of my favorite Storyline features–lightboxes!
 Well, if you’ve been to one of our classes, you’ll know a common theme is “There’s never any one way to do something in Storyline.”
 The same goes for this feature.
 While there are numerous possibilities, let’s take a look at three common uses of lightboxes.
 1.